euphorie/osha.oiradoc/docs/manuals/editor2.rst

     *The OiRA generator login form*

-Login with your User Name and Password.
+Log in with your User Name and Password.
 Did you forget your password?
 Click at the bottom of the page on 'request a password reset'.
 Then add your user name and click on 'Send'.